-In keeping with its vision and values, Digital Opportunity Trust (DOT) is committed to maintaining the highest degree of ethical conduct amongst all its employees and associated personnel.
-To help increase understanding, this Code of Conduct details DOT's expectations of DOT employees and associated personnel in key areas.
+In keeping with its vision and values, Digital Opportunity Trust (DOT) is committed to maintaining the highest degree of ethical conduct amongst all its employees and affiliated personnel.
+To help increase understanding, this Code of Conduct details DOT's expectations of DOT employees, implementing partner employees, affiliated personnel, and youth leaders in key areas, and includes DOT's Protection from Sexual Exploitation, Abuse, and Harassment (PSEAH); Anti-Violence and Anti-Harassment in the Workplace; Active Bystander; and Whistleblowing policies.